ibm-cloud-docs/openshift/benchmarks_416_co.md

 | -- | -- | -- | -- | -- |
 | 5.3.1|Ensure that the CNI in use supports Network Policies.|Manual|1|Pass |
 | 5.3.2|Ensure that all Namespaces have Network Policies define.|Automated|2|[Not checked](#co-benchmark-416-remdiations) |
-{: caption="Section 5.3 Benchmarks for network policies and cni." caption-side="top"}
+{: caption="Section 5.3 Benchmarks for network policies and CNI." caption-side="top"}

 ### 5.4 Secrets management
 {: #co-benchmark-416-54}